Climate Chance Observatory of global non-state climate action

 What is it about ?

-In order to highlight the potential of action of non-state actors, the Observatory will release the very first report of analysis of non-state actors climate action at global scale, the english version of the report will be available the week before COP24.
+In order to highlight the potential of action of non-state actors, the Observatory released the very first report of analysis of non-state actors climate action at global scale at the end of the year 2018, just before COP24.

 This report builds on existing knowledge, providing the synthesis of nearly 1000 references from reports produced by think tanks, NGOs and IGOs, databases, scientific literature and specialised media.
 In this first edition 2018 of the report, the Observatory provides one of the most extensive overview over the evolution of world greenhouse gases emissions, and endeavours to emphasize weak signals and meaningful examples allowing hope for a reversal of current trajectories.